 Official notice of ORA’s August 2018 Escalation Memo may be taken pursuant to Rule 13.9 and Ev.
 Code, § 452(h).

 Cal-Am’s purchased water forecasts should be adopted with modifications to reflect the updated purchased water unit costs in Cal-Am’s data responses to ORA found at Attachment 3 to Exh.
-ORA-4.
+ORA-4 or more recent purchased water costs approved by the Commission in advice letter filings.

 ORA’s proposed methodology for forecasting chemical costs for districts other than Monterey Wastewater should be adopted.